ArthurClemens/polythene/docs/components/react/notification.md

 Notification.show(messageOptions, { spawn: "notifs", position: "container" })
 ~~~

 This will render the holder with `position: absolute`.
-The containing element needs to have `position: relative`.
+The container element needs to have `position: relative`.

 <a id="notification-functions"></a>